 Idaho requires lien claimants to enforce the lien within 6 months of filing the lien.
 This period can be extended if a partial payment is made, or if an extension of credit is granted, and the date of payment or credit extension is “endorsed on the record of the lien.”
 In such a case, the deadline to enforce the lien is then 6 months after the date of payment or extension.
 Idaho statute is vague in describing what it means to endorse “on the record of the lien” (ID § 45-510).

 New York requires lien claimants to enforce the lien within 1 year of filing the lien.
-The claimant can extend this deadline (except for a lien on a single family residence) by filing an extension, within the initial 1-year period, with the same county office where the lien was recorded.
+The claimant can extend this deadline (except for a lien on a single-family residence) by filing an extension, within the initial 1-year period, with the same county office where the lien was recorded.
 Doing so gives the claimant 1 year from the date the extension is filed to enforce the lien.
-If the initial 1-year deadline passes, a claimant can attempt to gain an extension through an order from “a court of record or a judge or justice thereof.”
+If the initial 1-year deadline passes, a claimant can attempt to gain a lien extension through an order from “a court of record or a judge or justice thereof.”
 If that happens, the lien is redocketed and the claimant has 1 year from the date of redocketing to enforce the lien (NY §17).

-A lien on a single family residence can only be extended by a court order.
+A lien on a single-family residence can only be extended by a court order.
 An extension granted by a court or judge cannot extend the lien for more than 1 year, but a claimant can gain such an extension twice (in two successive years).

 Oregon requires lien claimants to enforce the lien within 120 days of filing the lien.
 This deadline can be extended by provisions in the lien, not after the lien is recorded.
 If the lien includes terms for an extended payment plan, the deadline to enforce the lien is 120 days after the final date of the extended payment.
 However, no lien can be enforced later than 2 years after the date the lien is originally filed (ORS § 87.055).